 Anonymity w.r.t. other users.
 Posts on Secret and Yik Yak (resp., secrets and yaks) are not displayed along with any identifier, thus making users anonymous w.r.t. other users.
 Whereas, on Whisper, due to the presence of a display name (non-unique identifier shown to other users) and its "Nearby" function, communities can be formed as a result of viewing and responding to whispers from nearby locations.
-Thus, it may be possible to link whispers to a display name, while at the same time querying the distance to the target, as highlighted in [33].
+Thus, it may be possible to link whispers to a display name, while at the same time querying the distance to the target, as highlighted in [39].

-A user who thinks she is anonymous is more likely to share sensitive content she might not share on non-anonymous OSN platforms, which makes "anonymous" apps potential targets of scammers/blackmailers that can identify users.
+A user who thinks is anonymous is more likely to share sensitive content she might not share on nonanonymous OSN platforms, which makes "anonymous" apps potential targets of scammers/blackmailers that can identify users.
 This motivates us to examine the possibility of creating social links between users, i.e., linking a user and a set of actions.
 We find that this is not possible on Yik Yak as there are no one-to-one conversations.
-Also, when the Yik Yak stream is monitored by a non-participating user, user IDs observed are symbolic to the real unique user ID.
+Also, when the Yik Yak stream is monitored by a nonparticipating user, user IDs observed are symbolic to the real unique user ID.
 The symbolic user ID is only associated to one yak, hence one cannot use it to link a user as the ID differs across yaks by the same user.
 Frankly Chat optionally offers k-anonymity during a group chat with k+1 friends.
 Due to the social link already present in the group (users chat with friends), psychological differences make it possible to identify who says what.

 Anonymity w.r.t. service provider.
 All apps associate identifiers to its users, which allows them to link each user across multiple sessions.
-Wickr claims to strip any metadata that could allow them to identify their users, thereby making users anonymous and impossible to track [34], but we cannot verify this claim since all traffic is encrypted end-to-end.
+Wickr claims to strip any metadata that could allow them to identify their users, thereby making users anonymous and impossible to track [40], but we cannot verify this claim since all traffic is encrypted end-to-end.

 We observe different levels of persistence of user IDs in Secret, Whisper, and Yik Yak, as mentioned earlier.
 Secret stores identifiers on users' device, so an identifier would cease to persist beyond data and cache clearance.
-Whereas, for Whisper and Yik Yak, we start with two hypotheses as to why user IDs survive when the app is uninstalled and later reinstalled: either they store identifiers on their servers and restore them to a device on re-installation, or they create the user IDs from the same device information using a deterministic function.
-To test this, we use a Nexus 5 phone with the same Gmail account registered to the Nexus 4 device, and then downloaded Whisper and Yik Yak.
-We find that whispers, yaks, and other activities from the account on the Nexus 4 were not available to the account on the Nexus 5.
-This observation indicates that Whisper and Yik Yak's user IDs are generated deterministically using device information, and stored on servers.
-The storage on servers explains why Whisper and Yik Yak activities on a device are restored to the device once the apps are reinstalled.
-This therefore imply, users are persistently linkable and their information is not immediately deleted from the servers once they uninstall the apps.
-While Whisper and Yik Yak do reveal the information they collect from users in their privacy policy, previous work shows that the overwhelming majority of users do not read (or anyway understand) privacy policies [6].
-Both apps collect information including device ID, IP address, geolocation, which can be used to track users.
-This, along with profiles from analytics providers (which both apps embed), can be used to de-anonymize users' age, gender, and other traits with a high degree of accuracy [24].
+Whereas, for Whisper and Yik Yak, we have two hypotheses as to why user IDs survive when the app is uninstalled and later reinstalled: either they store identifiers on their servers and restore them to a device on re-installation, or they create the user IDs from the same device information using a deterministic function.
+This observation indicates that Whisper and Yik Yak's user IDs are linked to device information, thus making users persistently linkable.
+While Whisper and Yik Yak do reveal the information they collect from users in their privacy policy, previous work shows that the overwhelming majority of users do not read (or anyway understand) privacy policies [20].
+Both apps collect information including device ID, IP address, geo-location, which can be used to track users.
+This, along with profiles from analytics providers (which both apps embed), can be used to de-anonymize users' age, gender, and other traits with a high degree of accuracy [30].
 Finally, note that Whisper's description on Google Play, while including terms like 'anonymous profiles' and 'anonymous social network', is actually ambiguous as to whether they refer to anonymity w.r.t to Whisper or other users (or both).